KennedyPattersonTAMU/4-Comma-Assignment_01/README.md

   <h3 align="center">4-Comma: Squeezing Artists</h3>

   <p align="center">
-    A four panel comic about learning to value art.
-A report about plagiarism and AI.
+    This project is a four panel comic critiquing the view of art as a comodity instead of as a process and expression of creativity.
+Following that is a report about plagiarism in AI and the ways image generation models are both trained on and continue to produce stolen art.
     <br />
     <a href="https://github.com/yujnkm/4-comma-Assignment_01/blob/main/pdf/Reality-Distortion-Room-ISMAR-23.pdf"><strong>Link to PDF Report »</strong></a>
     <br />